 As green building has evolved beyond its initial emphasis on energy efficiency, greater attention has been given to the choice of structural materials and the degree to which they influence a building’s environmental footprint.
-Increasingly, wood from sustainably managed forests is viewed as a responsible choice—for a number of reasons.
-Wood grows naturally by harnessing energy from the sun, absorbing carbon dioxide and releasing oxygen.
-It is renewable and a carbon sink, and outperforms other materials in terms of embodied energy, air and water pollution, and other impact indicators.
+Increasingly, wood from sustainably managed forests is viewed as a responsible choice.
+Drawing from a wide range of research publications, this course will examine the current state of North American forests, modern forest practices, and criteria for sustainability, and consider some of the challenges that could profoundly impact the future of the forest resource.

 Read about various multifamily construction projects where the use of wood was critical to the success of the building.
 New design, manufacturing, and construction techniques - coupled with evolutions in building codes - allows light-frame wood and mass timber buildings to reach higher heights and densities.
 New wood construction also achieves superior design aesthetics and fire safety characteristics in residential buildings.